tyler-tbd/domain-intelligence/README.md

 - explicit sale phrases
 - sparse/coming-soon/parking evidence
 - operating-company evidence
-- suggested classification
+- structured marketplace, parking, placeholder, and active-use signal arrays
-- confidence
+- advisory backend classification and confidence
-- explanation
+- fetch errors and collection metadata

+The `backend_classification`, `backend_confidence`, and `backend_evidence`
+fields are deterministic suggestions only.
+The custom GPT makes the final classification from the structured evidence and its instruction rubric.

 ## Classification options